tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 This method should be used if you want to create multiple graphs in the same process.
 For convenience, a global default graph is provided, and all ops will be added to this graph if you do not create a new graph explicitly.
-Use this method the `with` keyword to specify that ops created within the scope of a block should be added to this graph.
+Use this method with the `with` keyword to specify that ops created within the scope of a block should be added to this graph.